High School Digital Communication Arts

-- Finely Polished pieces Section.
+- Finely Polished Pieces Section.
 A showcase of work.
-(Choose 2 of the 6 categories)
+(Choose 2 of the 7 categories)

-- A piece of graphic design either an advertisement or logo
+- 2 Pieces of graphic design (Usually either an advertisement or logo)

-- A website, not from a template builder
+- 1 Website (Not from a template builder)

-- A 3d Object (Submitted as a digital file or a physical object)
+- 1 3D-Printed or Digitally Sculpted Object (Submitted as a .stl file or physically printed object)

 - Work samples Section from 3 of the following categories.
 (Choose 3 of the 4 categories) The sample of work should be labeled as finished pieces.
 These can be a variety of skills and are not weighted as much as the finely polished pieces.

-See link to the Rubric that you will be scored against: HS DIGITAL COMM ARTS PORTFOLIO RUBRIC 2017-2018
+See links to the rubric that you will be scored against: HS Digital Communication Arts PORTFOLIO RUBRIC 2019

 Looking for tips and more information about this major?
 Try these websites that have some information about the Communication Arts Fields and Coding.